 Portals (Funnels, Bottlenecks) and Convergent Evolution

 One of the central features of developmental processes is that they produce emergent constraint.
-A very good example is the process called convergent evolution, where evolutionary structures and functions of high-utility, like brains, and eyes, emerge again and again in various Earth environments, as special optimally-adaptive destinations.
-These destinations are discovered blindly via evolutionary process but once discovered, they permanently change the nature of the environment.
+A very good example is the process called convergent evolution, which we have previously also called universal development.
+In these processes, evolutionary structures and functions of high-utility, like brains, and eyes, are observed to emerge again and again in diverse Earth environments, as special, optimally-adaptive destinations.
+These destinations are discovered blindly via a mostly evolutionary process, per the 95/5 rule, but once discovered, they persist, and permanently change the nature of the environment.
 For example, once organisms in Earth’s oceans evolved eyes, a whole new level of defensiveness was necessary for all organisms henceforth on Earth, if they were to survive.

 Notice that the level of analysis of the system often determines whether we see evolutionary or developmental process.
 Evolutionary biologists focus on the changes in the individual organisms, and so they talk about the convergent emergence of brains and eyes in multiple independent locations on Earth as “convergent evolution”.
 But when we focus instead on the entire Earth or life system, we can just as easily call this process “universal/environmental development.”
 Both levels offer great insights into biological change.